Eye of the Gorgon

 There are references to The Gorgon and its stars Christopher Lee and Barbara Shelley, Agatha Christie and Miss Marple, The Times, and the song 'How do you solve a problem like Maria' from The Sound of Music.

-Goofs: Sarah doesn't believe actual in ghosts, despite having encountered actual ghosts in The Ghosts of N-Space.
+Goofs: Sarah doesn't believe in actual ghosts, despite having encountered actual ghosts in The Ghosts of N-Space.
 [Perhaps she's blanked it from her memory.
 I wish I could.]

 It's not technically a goof, but why on Earth do the nuns drive a hearse rather than a normal car?

-The gorgon paralyses Alan more-or-less instantly, yet the same effect trying to possess Sarah is so slow that Maria can open the door, see what's going on (and isn't petrified by the effect), and run across the room before it gets there.
+The Gorgon paralyses Alan more-or-less instantly, yet the same effect trying to possess Sarah is so slow that Maria can open the door, see what's going on (and isn't petrified by the effect), and run across the room before it gets there.
 [The possession effect needs to be deliberate, and so travels more slowly.]

 Technobabble: The projection of energies imprinted on psychic-assimilating matter.
 Massive molecular transmutation.
 Trans-dimensional occlusion.